 BoardVitals.com offers helpful advice on how to prepare for the NCLEX while also maintaining a study-life balance and taking care of yourself.
 Check out their list of tips below!

-A cover letter, which is often included when submitting a resume, is used to entice the employer to review your resume further.
-Cover letters give applicants the ability to showcase their writing skills and describe how their experiences will benefit the company or organization.
-In a cover letter, your goal should be to convince the employer that you are the ideal candidate for their position.
-For more details on how to write a cover letter and to view nursing cover letter examples click on the link below:
+A cover letter, often required or requested when submitting a resume, entices an employer to review your resume further.
+Cover letters give applicants the ability to showcase their writing skills and describe how their experience will benefit the company or organization.
+When writing a cover letter, your goal should be to convince the employer that you are the ideal candidate for their position.
+For more details on how to write a cover letter and to view nursing cover letter examples click on the links below:

 Resumes or Curriculum Vitae (CV)

 A resume, likely one of the most important documents used in the job search, is a short, one to two page summary of experiences within the last 10 years.
 Unlike the CV, the resume should be concise.
 Most employers will use a resume to determine how well an applicant can benefit their company or organization.
-It is important to customize your resume by specifically tailoring it to the job you apply for.
-The resume is what will make you standout from all other applicants.
-It is important that the presentation of the resume is clean and easy to read.
+It is important to customize your resume by specifically tailoring it to each position you apply for.
+Finally, your resume is your best chance at standing out to an employer so ensure it is well-organized and easy to read

 You created a stunning resume, meticulous cover letter, and successfully submitted your job application.

 What is next?
-A 30 minute to 1 hour meeting in which you must convey that your skills, abilities, and experiences make you the ideal candidate for the the position.
+A 30 minute to 1 hour meeting in which you must convey that your skills, abilities, and experiences make you the ideal candidate for the position.
 Before you begin rehearsing answers to typical questions such as “Tell me about your interest in a nursing career,” do some research!
-You will want to learn about the healthcare facility’s mission and the values they espouse in caring for patients.
-To help prepare you for a successful interview, OSCAS has compiled a list of great resources, tools, and sample interview questions.
+You will want to learn about the mission and values espoused by the healthcare facility as they provide care to patients.
+See the resources below prepare for a successful interview.
+Additionally, schedule a mock interview appointment with OSCAS.

 Will you be accepting a job offer in the near future?
 Are you currently considering a job offer?
 Is the salary the employer offered you lower than you expected or wanted?
 If you answered yes to any of the above questions, the University of Minnesota’s Career Services department offers a quick 10 - minute webinar on salary negotiation.